Tribal and Indigenous Communities

 Proper consultation with recognized tribal and indigenous groups is required by federal, and sometimes state and local, policy.
-Tribal consultation goes beyond simple compliance as it also is a matter of human rights requiring the attention of agency managers and resource specialists alike.
-Many native tribes and indigenous communities may not be federally or state recognized; recognition status does not impact these groups' sovereignty, interests in ancestral territory and resources, or the validity of traditional knowledge and cultural practices.
-Even when formal consultation is not required by policy or law, agencies and managers should follow best practices that are critical and necessary for meaningful and effective engagement, collaboration, and informal consultation.
+Tribal consultation goes beyond simple compliance as it also is a matter of human rights.
+Many native tribes and indigenous communities may not be federally or state recognized.
+However, recognition status does not negate these groups' sovereignty, interests in ancestral territory and resources, or the validity of traditional knowledge and cultural practices.
+Even when formal consultation is not required, agencies and managers should follow best practices that are critical and necessary for meaningful and effective engagement, collaboration, and coordination.

-Indigenous peoples have an intimate and historical knowledge of place, and should be engaged in MPA planning and management processes.
+Indigenous peoples often have an intimate and historical knowledge of place that can substantially benefit MPA planning and management.
 Incorporating multiple voices and perspectives has numerous benefits: it can enable the integration of natural and cultural resource management, increase the likelihood that cultural heritage resources will be identified and protected, and improve effective management of an MPA's natural resources.

 Methods and Approaches